Generating Data¶

 channel: '{{ detectors }}:STRAIN'

-As with the noise example, this configuration file produces one day of data per detectors, with each frame file lasting 4096 seconds (for a total of 21 frame files), starting on 1 January 2030.
+As with the noise example, this configuration file produces one day of data per interferometer, with each frame file lasting 4096 seconds (for a total of 21 frame files), starting at GPS 1000000540 (14 September 2011).

 To generate the ET data with BBH signals, run: